 When your audience types something like “RunZ website” into search engines, it means they are already familiar with your company and want to navigate to your website.

-7. Run Contests and Giveaways
+20. Run Contests & Giveaways

-Everybody loves free things.
-You can capitalize on human nature by running contests and giveaways for your business.
-However, since you might be attracting all kinds of people for a giveaway, it’s essential to include a way to collect and segment your giveaway audience data to identify those who might eventually become customers.
+Since you might be attracting all kinds of people for a giveaway, it’s essential to include a way to collect and segment your giveaway audience data to identify those who might eventually become customers.

 Once your giveaway is over, analyze the results to know what channel brought you the most qualified traffic.
 Then look for ways to double down on those opportunities through different promotional tactics.